berginj/gameswap-functions/docs/contract.md

 function is called.
 Keep it current any time a route, method, or authorization requirement changes.
 The table below is intentionally minimal: it defines how to call each function and where to find the implementation.

+**For Codex reviewers:** treat this section as the canonical API call index.
+Read the table for routes/methods and the notes for required headers or roles.

 ### Maintenance rules
 - Every HttpTrigger must appear in the table below with its HTTP method(s) and route.
 - If an endpoint becomes league-scoped, call out the `x-league-id` requirement in its notes.